Akryum/vue-supply/README.md

 })
 ```

-Add a mixin with `use(resource)` to automatically `grasp` and `release` the supply when the component is created and destroyed.
+Add a mixin with `use(supply)` to automatically `grasp` and `release` the supply when the component is created and destroyed.

-Also, the `active` event is emitted on the resource, with a `false` boolean argument, and the `is-not-active` event.
+Also, the `active` event is emitted on the supply, with a `false` boolean argument, and the `is-not-active` event.

-Now to activate or deactivate the resource supply, use the `grasp` and `release` methods where you need to access the resource:
+Now to activate or deactivate the supply, use the `grasp` and `release` methods where you need to access the supply:

 ```javascript
 TestResource.grasp()